 Please get in touch with us if you would like to find out more.
 We can provide information on tools and resources that might help you decide what option is best for you.
 We also have a template to assist your lawyer in framing the language for a bequest in your will.

-Thanks to a partnership with American Friends of Canadian Conservation (American Friends) you can help us protect this special part of Canada with a contribution of cash or securities, and receive a tax benefit in the US.
+Thanks to a partnership with American Friends of Canadian Conservation (AFCC) you can help Island Nature Trust by making a tax-deductible contribution of cash or securities.

 Support our work in one of the following ways:

-- Donate stocks, bonds or mutual fund shares to American Friends to avoid US capital gains taxes while receiving a tax deduction for the current value of your securities.
-Contact Sandra Tassel at 360-515-7171 or firstname.lastname@example.org for instructions
+· Donate stocks, bonds, or mutual fund shares to AFCC to avoid US capital gains taxes while receiving a tax deduction for the current value of your securities.
+Contact AFCC staff at 250-688-1508 in Canada, or 360-515-7171 in the US, or firstname.lastname@example.org for instructions.

-Print, fill out, sign and send a Grant Recommendation with your check to request that American Friends use your donation to make a grant to Island Nature Trust.
+Print, fill out, sign and send a Grant Recommendation with your check to request that AFCC uses your donation to make a grant to Island Nature Trust.
 The language in the recommendation is necessary for your gift to be tax deductible in the US.

-Thank you for your support of Island Nature Trust through the partnership with American Friends!
+Thank you for your support of Island Nature Trust through the partnership with AFCC!

 Island Nature Trust is seeking corporate sponsorships from a small number of local businesses that share an interest in the environment and promote a strong set of social values.
 Corporate social responsibility (CSR) figures prominently in a growing number of businesses globally, and many local companies have risen to the challenge.
 Land conservation is everyone’s business and Island Nature Trust appreciates the strides many of you have taken to be more active and aware of the fragility of our beautiful Island home.
 Featured here are the local companies that have committed to supporting Island Nature Trust in our work.
 If you would like to be considered as a corporate sponsor, please get in touch.
 Our sponsorship packages can be viewed here.